Top 10 Best Project Management Software & Tools in 2019

 - Document Management.
 This is the ability of the PM application to manage files and documents directly with or without using a third-party solution.
 The important features include the safe central storage of documents, the ability to attach documents to tasks, put notes and comments to uploaded documents, upload multiple documents using drag-drop, organize documents in folders and have version control over them.
 The online PM app may provide the storage space or integrate smoothly to a third-party solution that provides it.

 - Mobile.
 Project teams do not usually sit behind desks all the time.
 Team members can be at a client’s site or a remote branch performing their work.
 Therefore, it is a key feature that the chosen PM software has the ability to be used with a smartphone.
 This means that the software should have APIs for iOS and Android mobile devices.

 Fairly Important Features

 - Customizations.
-A PM software that allows customers to have a certain amount of branding or customization within the application may appeal more to certain companies, such as those engaged with sales and marketing, or those that can change language or cultural settings.
-This feature may not be sought out by everyone, but could be a decisive factor for some.
+A PM software that allows customers to have a certain amount of branding or customization within the application may appeal more to certain companies, such as those engaged with sales and marketing, or those that can change the language or cultural settings.
+This feature may not be sought out by everyone but could be a decisive factor for some.

 - Reporting.
 Although this feature is extremely important, all PM solutions usually have this function.
-However, every organization has a different requirement, and therefore may require more than just a generic catch-all kind of report.
+However, every organization has a different requirement and therefore may require more than just a generic catch-all kind of report.
 The software that can offer many kinds of reports or even customizable reports will have a definite advantage.